Flag

 Economy

-In 2023, China's Foreign Direct Investment (FDI) fell to $163 billion, marking a 13.7% decline from the previous year, largely due to a slower economic recovery post-COVID-19 and various investor concerns, including regulatory unpredictability and geopolitical tensions.
-The country ranks as the 11th most restrictive for FDI according to the OECD, with significant barriers such as foreign ownership caps and joint venture requirements in key sectors.
-Despite these challenges, the Chinese government has made efforts to improve the foreign investment environment, including extending tax holidays for foreign investors until 2027.
+In 2023, China's Foreign Direct Investment (FDI) fell to $163 billion, marking a 13.7% decline from the previous year, largely due to a slower economic recovery post-COVID-19 and various investor concerns such as capital controls and regulatory unpredictability.
+The country ranks as the 11th most restrictive in terms of FDI, with significant barriers including foreign ownership caps and joint venture requirements, which deter foreign investors.
+Despite these challenges, the Chinese government has made efforts to improve the investment environment, including extending tax holidays for foreign investors until 2027.

 Buy Full China Report